aalldridge/rpi3-macos-toolchain/README.md

 The updated version of Jared Wolff's guide (referred to in the following as *Guide no. 1*) is geared towards a host running OS X 10.11.6 and a Pi 2 or Pi 3 B target.
 The comments on his page contain a wealth of helpful information for later configurations.
 Yuzhou Cheng's guide (referred to as *Guide no. 2* in the following) updates Jared Wolff's procedure to a host running OS X 10.13.6 and has a number of helpful troubleshooting hints.
 Moreover, his configuration allows for much more recent versions of the tools involved, e.g. gcc 8.1.0.

 This document describes how I needed to update the procedure to work on a host running macOS Mojave 10.14.2.
-The procedure also installs the latest version of the available tools at the time of writing.
-One exception are the Linux kernel headers which were taken to be version 4.14.79.
-This is the kernel version of the current Raspbian Stretch release at the time of writing.
+The procedure also installs the versions of all tool available of Raspbian Stretch at the time of writing.
+One exception is GCC, which is installed in version 6.3.0 on my RPi 3 target.
+There are no working Crosstool-NG patches available for this version, so I have chosen to go with GCC 6.5.0.

 **Before proceeding, make yourself familiar with Crosstool-NG.** I highly recommend the overview in *Guide no. 2*.
 I learnt everything I needed to know there.